 Concert Choir has released five compact discs: Sing We Merrily; 2000 European Tour; WMEA Convention; An Amazing Day; and Take Up The Song.

 Concert Choir meets:

-For more information about this ensemble or to schedule an audition, please contact Dr. Frank A. Watkins.
+For more information about this ensemble, please contact Dr. Frank A. Watkins.